 7. Lake Motosuko

-Fun fact: The view is famous – it is printed on the back of ¥1000 bill.
+Fun fact: The view is famous – it is printed on the back of a ¥1000 bill.

 Recommendation: Just like the previous tourist attractions, the view is phenomenal!
-It is inconvenient to get to as there is only one public bus that comes here from Kawaguchiko Station, and the frequency is rather slow and the journey takes about 30–45 mins each way.
-It’s not a ‘must-visit’ if you don’t have the luxury of time or transportation.
-However, the view is definitely worth the travel!
+However, reaching this spot can be inconvenient due to limited public transportation options.
+There’s only one bus route from Kawaguchiko Station, and the journey takes about 30-45 minutes each way.
+While it might not be a must-visit for everyone, especially those with limited time, the stunning view is definitely worth the effort for those who can make it.

-These are the seven places I visited in Mt.
-Fuji and I enjoyed every moment I was there!
+These are the 8 places I visited around Mount Fuji and I enjoyed every moment I was there!
 Before I end my post, here are two major tips from me: